openharmony/docs/en/application-dev/telephony/telephony-call.md

     });
    ```

-### Making a Call by Using the makecall API
+### Making a Call by Using the makeCall API

 1. Import the **call** and **observer** modules.
 2. Invoke the **hasVoiceCapability** API to check whether the device supports the voice call function.
    If the voice call function is supported, the user will be redirected to the dial screen and the dialed number is displayed.
-3. Invoke the **makecall** API to start the system call application and make a call.
+3. Invoke the **makeCall** API to start the system call application and make a call.
 4. (Optional) Register the observer for call status changes.

    ```js